SMByC/AcATaMa/docs/analysis.md

 ### Error matrix of estimated area proportion

-The absolute counts of the sample are converted into estimated area proportions using the equation (9) in Olofsson et al. (2014) for post-stratify simple or systematic sampling or stratified sampling with the map classes defined as the strata.
+The absolute counts of the sample are converted into estimated area proportions using the equation (9) in Olofsson et al. (2014) for post-stratification simple or systematic sampling or stratified sampling with the map classes defined as the strata.

 ### Quadratic error matrix for estimated area proportion